Miss Florida's Outstanding Teen

 The Miss Florida's Teen competition is the competition that selects the representative for the U.S. state of Florida in the Miss America's Teen competition.

-Aashna Shah of Wekiva Springs was crowned Miss Florida's Outstanding Teen on June 25, 2022 at the Youkey Theater in Lakeland, Florida.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Noelle Schnacky of Orlando was crowned Miss Florida's Teen on June 28, 2025, at the Youkey Theater in Lakeland, Florida.
+She will compete for the title of Miss America's Teen 2026 in September 2025 at the Dr. Phillips Center for the Performing Arts in Orlando, Florida.

-In January of 2023, the official name of the pageant was changed from Miss Florida’s Outstanding Teen, to Miss Florida’s Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Florida's Outstanding Teen, to Miss Florida's Teen, in accordance with the national pageant.

 Results summary

 The following is a visual summary of the past results of Miss Florida's Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.